chrisnmorrison/openmastery/learn/java/intermediate-syntax/working-with-files.md

 File I/O is a tricky topic for beginners.
 There are several built-in classes for reading and writing to files, so which one is best?

 Well, it's not so easy.
 They all have their own purposes.
-Let's first learn some core File I/O knowledge, then we'll look at examples of File I/O in Java in the next lesson.
+Let's first learn some fundamental File I/O knowledge, then we'll look at examples of File I/O in Java in the next lesson.

 ## Introduction